CS6440-Practicum/practicum/Final Delivery/Application Manual - Dexercise.md

 The red bars on the graph represent Google Fit Heart Points, which indicate the _intensity_ of exercise at a given point in time.
 The **right axis** shows the Heart Point scale, from 0 to 10, with 10 being the most active.

 The black line on the graph is your estimated glucose values (EGVs) provided by your Dexcom CGM.
 The **left axis** shows the range of possible EGVs, from 40 to 400 ("GET /egvs", n.d.).
-Keep in mind that any inaccuracies or periods of missing data from your Dexcom CGM will also appear in any graphs you appear in Dexercise.
+Keep in mind that any inaccuracies or periods of missing data from your Dexcom CGM will also appear in any graphs that appear in Dexercise.

 ## Is my data safe?